 Supported and Assured: The system of governance and internal control should provide management with the assurance it needs that risks are identified and are being managed appropriately.
-The Board, or an appropriate sub-committee, must regularly receive and review reports on internal control from the governance and control process.
+The Board, or an appropriate subcommittee, must regularly receive and review reports on internal control from the governance and control process.

-Reviewed: The Board must undertake a specific review of the effectiveness of the system of internal control and risk management processes at least annually.
+Reviewed: The Board must undertake, at least on an annual basis, a specific review of the effectiveness of the system of internal control and risk management processes.